robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/eventCommandMap/readme.md

 ## Extension Installation

-### During Context Construction

-    _context = new Context(
+    _context = new Context().extend(
     	CommandMapExtension,
     	EventDispatcherExtension,
 	    EventCommandMapExtension);

-### At Runtime

-Assuming that the EventDispatcher and CommandMap extensions have already been installed:
+Or, assuming that the EventDispatcher and CommandMap extensions have already been installed:

 	_context.extend(EventCommandMapExtension);